sushruth/ado-auth-cli/README.md

 npx ado-auth@latest
 ```

-If that doesnt work (probably because your token is expired) use this -
+If that doesnt work (probably because your token is expired or token doesnt exist) use this -

 ```
 npx ado-auth@latest --registry https://registry.npmjs.org/